FREE SHIPPING ON ORDERS OVER $50

 Cinnamon is a common spice and probably sits in your spice cabinet right now.
 It goes in everything from breakfast pastries to adult drinks.
 With the spice and sweetness as a signature flavor of cinnamon, it may come as a surprise that there are benefits of cinnamon that go well beyond breakfast rolls.

 The benefits of cinnamon have been known in some cultures for centuries.
 In fact, cinnamon is considered medicine in certain parts of the world more than as a spice for flavoring food.
 From healing properties to calming agents, the benefits of cinnamon are astounding.
+Some people may be surprised that one of the benefits of cinnamon is that it can help you lose weight.
+That simple spice in your cabinet is a powerful medicine that can compete with some of those expensive weight loss supplements.

 The cinnamon spice comes from the inner bark of a tropical tree.
 The Cinnamomum tree is native to tropical regions but is now cultivated around the world.
 The inner bark is harvested and rolled into “quills.”
-This can be ground into a fine powder or used in the form of the quill, depending on how one chooses to use the bark.
-Cinnamon bark contains several aromatic compounds, most notably cinnamaldehyde, which gives cinnamon it's signature spicy piquancy.
+This can be ground into a fine powder or used in the form of a quill, depending on how one chooses to use the bark.
+Cinnamon bark contains several aromatic compounds, most notably cinnamaldehyde, which gives cinnamon its signature spicy piquancy.

 The short answer is cinnamon is a spice, but the facts about cinnamon show us that it is far more complex than most of us realize.
-Cinnamon is naturally occurring flavoring but it is also natural medicine.
+Cinnamon is a naturally occurring flavoring but it is also natural medicine.

 Cinnamon’s Properties

-Of the potential benefits of cinnamon in its primary form, scientists have found antioxidant properties, anti-inflammatory agents, the potential to combat diabetes, and cancer, and even antimicrobial properties.
+Of the potential health benefits of cinnamon in its primary form, scientists have found antioxidant properties, anti-inflammatory agents, the potential to combat diabetes, and cancer, and even antimicrobial properties.
+The long carbon molecules that give cinnamon its aromatic flavor and scent are powerful medicines in addition to the simple spice that we are familiar with.

 Types of Cinnamon